 Informe Latinoamericano: searchable back to 27 August 2003

 An online learning platform that offers core math and science skills review; core English skills review; career and workplace preparation; basic computer skills; placement test preparation; and grad school admissions preparation.
 Also includes some Spanish resources.
+Registration is required, but resource is free.

 Published by Springer, Lecture Notes in Computer Science is a book series that reports state-of-the-art research results in computer science and information technology.
 It includes two subseries: Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics.
 Most of the books contain conference or workshop proceedings, however, there are also research monographs, surveys, and tutorials.